 Who can make a road traffic accident claim?

 Anyone who has been the victim of negligence on a road can make a claim for compensation.
-If you are a pedestrian, cyclist, or driver of a car and a negligent driver has collided with you then you are entitled to make a personal injury claim.
+If you are a pedestrian, cyclist, or were the driver of a car when a negligent driver collided with you, then you are entitled to make a personal injury claim.